amanhigh/go-fun/README.md

 By default it runs without any dependencies with in memory [sqlite3](https://github.com/mattn/go-sqlite3) database which can be configured via ENV Variables.

+## Module Release
+This is multi module project.
+Each module has its own go mod file.
+Modules can be managed using [semver](https://semver.org/) tags.
+Eg. v1.0.0

+* See existing tags. `git tag | grep common`
+* Tag New Release. `git tag common/v1.0.0`
+* Remove Release involves deleting Tag.
+* Link Module to new Release using `go mod tidy` or `go get -u github.com/amanhigh/go-fun/models`
+* Sync Modules using `go work sync` in go.work directory.
+This is automatically done before builds.

 ------
 ### Direct Run